mruscito/OpenFlights/README.md

 ./flight
 ```

-Your results will export automatically in terminal window or you can open the 'output.txt' file which is located in your root folder.
+Your results will export automatically in terminal window or you can open the **output.txt** file which is located in your root folder.

 ### Example about the results:
 ![GitHub Logo](/images/example.png)